 Beth sets her jaw, “I finished it already.
 And I wasn’t going for a stereotype.
 You’re always doing homework.”

 “Oh, right.
 You just don’t want to admit it, now.”

-They aren’t distracting enough.
-Usually I’d be trying to calm them down by now, but I can’t focus when we’re on this road.
-I twist the dragon engraving on my bracelet to the top, looking out at the brush and the huge tree trunks cramming in close to the car.
-They make the air feel foul, heavy, and oppressive, even as the bright leaves try to convince me that this place is anything but.
+Usually I’d be trying to calm them down, but I can’t focus when we’re on this road.
+I twist the dragon engraving on my bracelet to the top, looking out at the brush and the huge tree trunks.
+The air feels foul, heavy, and oppressive, even as the bright leaves try to convince me that this place is anything but.
 I swallow hard, straining to see some sign of Darien.
 Where is he?
 My legs are cramped from sitting, but I resist the urge to open the door and stretch.
 I do not want to give us any excuse to linger.